facebook/PathPicker/README.md

 ### Linux

+We have an easy [Debian package available](https://github.com/facebook/PathPicker/releases/download/0.5.7/fpp.deb) for download.

-You can easily install PathPicker from the GitHub master branch via [the AUR fpp-git package](https://aur.archlinux.org/packages/fpp-git/).
+You may also easily install PathPicker from the GitHub master branch via [the AUR fpp-git package](https://aur.archlinux.org/packages/fpp-git/).

-For non-Arch users, see the manual installation instructions below:
+If neither of the above works for you, the (easy) manual installation instructions are below:

 ### Manual Installation